MaJerle/stm32-cube-cmake-vscode/README.md

 )
 ```

-Now we need to fill it properly.
-Source files are the same as in STM32CubeIDE project.
+Source files are the same as in *STM32CubeIDE* project.
 You can check previous image with highlighted sources in yellow color.

-Symbols and include paths can be found in STM32CubeIDE under project settings. `2` pictures below are showing how it is in the case of demo project.
+Symbols and include paths can be found in *STM32CubeIDE* under project settings. `2` pictures below are showing how it is in the case of demo project.

 ![STM32CubeIDE - include paths](docs/images/cubeide-include-paths.png)
 ![STM32CubeIDE - symbols](docs/images/cubeide-symbols.png)